 The Carp Farmer's Market has been a favourite attraction since its inception in 1990 not only for Carp residents but for many regular visitors from Ottawa and the area about Carp.
 The market runs from April to October every weekend except the weekend of the Carp Fair.
 The Carp Farmer's Market boasts a rich and varied list of vendors which are located in the southern end of the Carp Fair grounds and inside the round-house pavilion.
 A wide variety of fresh produce is available according to the seasonal harvest schedule.
 There is a different theme to the Market each and every week and a much anticipated Garlic Festival is held in August as a part of the weekend market.
 There is also a special Christmas Market held approximately 3-4 weeks before Christmas.
 Well behaved dogs (on leashes) are welcome.
 For further information, visit the Carp Farmer's Market website.

 The Diefenbunker, referred to as Canada's Cold War Museum, was owned and operated from 1959 to 1994 by Canada's Department of National Defence.
 Its intent was to provide a durable and safe refuge for the principals of the Federal Government in the event of nuclear war.
 It was so named after John Diefenbaker, the Prime Minister of Canada at the time when construction of the bunker was initiated.
 The bunker along with the entire site was sold to the Township of West Carleton in 1994 and first opened as the Diefenbunker Museum in June, 1998.
-It is described by the Historica Sites and Monuments Board as the most important surviving Cold War site in Canada.
-Parts of the Diefenbunker were used for scenes in the 2002 movie "The Sum of All Fears".
+It is described by the Historical Sites and Monuments Board as the most important surviving Cold War site in Canada.
+The 2017 film "Zygote" was filmed entirely in the Diefenbunker while parts of the Diefenbunker were used for scenes in the 2002 movie "The Sum of All Fears".